MOLES AND YOUR SKIN

 DETECTING PRE-CANCEROUS MOLES

 The vast majority of moles are not dangerous.
 The moles that you should be concerned about are the ones that look different than others already existing on your body or ones that appear after the age of 30.
-There is a common rule of thumb to remember to help you detect early signs of skin cancer known as the “ABCDE” method for moles.
+There is a common rule of thumb to remember to help you detect early signs of skin cancer known as the “ABCDE” method.

 - Asymmetry: one side does not match the other